rou-nak-cloud/Frontend-Projects/Sundown/README.md

 - **Fully responsive layout** for all screen sizes
 - **Optimized loader animation**

-The goal is to create a fast, fluid, and visually engaging portfolio website.
+The goal is to create a fast, fluid, and visually engaging cloning websites.

 ---